zar3bski/distall/README.md

-# dist-urb
+# DistAll

 General purpose CLAP and VST3 distortion

 ## Current status and roadmap

-`dist-urb` currently only implements a **Soft clipping** distortion with no filter as a POC, testing the [nih-plug](https://github.com/robbert-vdh/nih-plug/tree/master) it is based on.
+`Distall` currently only implements a **Soft clipping** distortion with no filter as a POC, testing the [nih-plug](https://github.com/robbert-vdh/nih-plug/tree/master) it is based on.
 Future developments include

 * low pass filter
 * DRY / WET signal separation